nicknash/RelaSharp/README.md

 * Exhaustive "fair demonic" scheduling: Depth-first search of all thread interleavings, avoiding false divergence into live-lock.
 * Execution tracing: Detailed output showing file/line number and the results of every volatile load/store, interlocked instruction, etc.

-## Basic Algorithm

-RelaSharp works by wrapping all memory model related instructions in its own types, for example, RInterlocked.CompareExchange wraps Interlocked.CompareExchange.
-This allows it to do three main things:

-* Generate pre-emption points for the scheduler
-* Generate results for the instruction (store, load, CAS, etc) that are consistent with the execution so far, but more likely to include a memory re-ordering than running the code natively would allow.
-* Record file/line numbers and results of the execution for review if the test fails.

-## Memory Model Simulation via Vector Clocks

-[This section is just too confusing - I plan to rewrite it soon]

-This section gives a very rough description of how RelaSharp simulates the C++11 memory model (which the C# memory model can be defined as a special case of).
-The description below is quite imprecise, and really gives a rough impression of how things work.
-The entirety of the description below really just corresponds to some very simple code in a single file: [AccessHistory.cs](MemoryModel/AccessHistory.cs)

-To simulate the memory-model, RelaSharp assigns threads incrementing time-stamps at pre-emption points.
-At each store, the time-stamp of the storing thread is recorded.
-An ordered, bounded history of all stores to each instrumented variable is also maintained.
-When a thread performs a load of an instrumented variable V, it considers the stores in this history.
-Let's call this history H(V).
-For a load of V, each element H(V) is referred to as a  _candidate load result_ for V, and we say that it was created by a _candidate store_.
-For a given load of V by some thread, some elements of H(V) will be inconsistent with the memory model semantics, and cannot be returned.
-Thus we need an algorithm that given a load of V returns an element of H(V) that is consistent with the memory model semantics.

-In selecting a candidate load result, candidate stores are considered in the reverse order that they were performed.
-In C++11 parlance, this is possible because there is a single total "modification order" associated with any atomic variable.
-With this newer-to-older ordering of stores to V in mind, there are four main cases to consider in order to select a candidate load result to answer a load by a given thread.
-These can be very roughly stated as follows (R refers to the current candidate load result for V under consideration):

-1. The load has sequentially consistent semantics, and the candidate store that created R was sequentially consistent.
-In this case, the load can only be answered with R, as any other result would violate sequential consistency.
-2. Otherwise, if the loading thread has seen any other store by the storing thread that created R that is as-new or newer-than the store (by that thread) that created R, then the load must be answered with R.
-3. Otherwise, if the loading thread has seen any other store by any thread that is as new or newer-than than that other thread's time-stamp the last time it loaded R then the load must be answered with R. This is a bit of a mouthful.
-What this condition says is that, if the loading thread has seen a store, S, of another thread that follows (in that thread's execution order) the last load of R by that other thread, then returning an older candidate load result than R would be incorrect because it would be as though the loading thread had not seen S yet after all.
-4. If none of the above hold, an older load from the history can be returned.

-These four cases leave the meaning of "seeing a store" undefined.
-A more precise way of saying thread A has "seen a store" by thread B, is to say that thread A has performed a load with acquire semantics of some atomic variable that B performed a store with release semantics to.
-Abusing terminology a little, the load-acquire is said to "synchronize-with" the store-release.
-The point of a synchronize-with relationship is that everything that has happened before the store-release by B, is guaranteed to have happened before everything after the load-acquire by A.

-### Examples

-To make the cases above a little clearer, some examples help.

-Case '3' deals with transitive dependencies in what makes a store by one thread visible to another.
-For example:

-volatile int x = 0, y = 0, z = 0;
-void Thread1()
-{
-    x = 1;
-    y = 1;
-    x = 2;
-    y = 2;
-    x = 3;
-    y = 3;
-}
-void Thread2()
-{
-    if(x == 2)
-    {

-    }
-}
-void Thread3()
-{
-    if(y == 3)
-    {
-        z = 1;
-    }
-}

-T1           T2           T3

-x = 1;
-y = 1;
-x = 2;
-y = 2; <----  T2 acquired here
-x = 3; <----- T2 saw this, but releasesAcquired[T2] < LastSeen[T2]
-y = 3;

-RelaSharp uses a simple vector clock algorithm to track these synchronized-with relationships.
-For a test involving N threads, it creates an N entry vector clock, for each thread.
-Each thread also has an internal clock incremented at each atomic operation.
-For a given thread T1, VC[T2] is the latest value of thread T2's clock that T1 has synchronized with.

-The main way that the memory-model semantics are respected is then by appropriately "joining" vector clocks.
-To join two vector clocks VC1 and VC2 just means to create a new vector clock that is the pair-wise max of the elements.
-So for example, at a load-acquire, a thread's vector clock is joined with the vector clock of the storing thread at the time it performed the store-release.
-This joining implies that transitive relationships of happens-before / synchronized-with are tracked correctly.

-There is a little more to getting the details of the above right, but hopefully the sketch above gives a reasonable idea to anyone who wants to take a look at the code.

 ## Generic Interface

 RelaSharp provides a C++11-like atomic<> interface.
 For C# programmers, this is perhaps a lower-level interface than they want.
 As a result the